charlesetc/lab-notes/lab.md

 technology.
 New tech is cool and fun and often genuinely transformative!
 But at any given time period those transformations are finite.
 Some things change, some things don't.
 And we are bad at knowing what will and won't change `n` months out.
-Be careful of claims with absolute certainty.
-We all need some serious humility in times like these.
+I try to be careful of claims with absolute certainty.
+We all need some humility in times like these.

 Anyways!